paulahemsi/ft_server/README.md

 INSTRUCTION arguments
 ```
 The instruction is not case-sensitive.
 However, convention is for them to be UPPERCASE to distinguish them from arguments more easily.

+ENTRYPOINT

+The best use for `ENTRYPOINT`is to set the image's main command, allowing that image to be run as though it was that command.

+`ENTRYPOINT` gives a container its default nature or behavior. (can be override with -entrypoint flag in docker run command)
+`CMD` dafault is in the dockerfile but can be overrun when docker run command is wrotten.

+`RUN` command will be used to build the image
+`CMD` only the last one will be executed when we start the container

 ## Study rescources